The Top 9 Best High Chairs

 Regarding quality, few can match that of Stokke, a Norwegian company known internationally for its award-winning children’s products.
 Their Tripp Trapp epitomizes minimalist Scandinavian design and maximum function, with a high chair that serves kids from six months to three years, then converts to a chair that holds up to 242lbs!

 Designed 50 years ago as a “chair for life,” the Tripp Trapp is a Stokke staple.
 Its European beech and oak wood construction lend to its exceptional stability, and it pulls right up to a table for family-style eating.
-A tray can be purchased separately or bundled with a seat cushion.
+A detachable tray can be purchased separately or bundled with a seat cushion.

 This high chair is also highly ergonomic, with an adjustable seat and footrest for total support and comfort.
 While it’s relatively expensive, it’s worth the investment for a chair that can be used into adulthood.
 It doesn’t fold or have wheels, but it’s also not very heavy (15.4lbs) and can slide beneath a table like a dining chair.
 For these reasons, we think it’s a winner among “grow-with-me” and transitional high chairs.